Yuri-bot03/yuris-closet/README.md

 # Yuri's Closet Inventory System

-This repository contains a simple inventory-management web application for **Yuri's Closet**, designed to run entirely on GitHub Pages.
-The goal is to provide store workers with an easy way to record sales and to give the owner (the admin) a private dashboard for tracking stock levels and daily sales totals.
-The aesthetic is inspired by green, gold, and soft pink tones to reflect the warm and chic vibe of Yuri's Closet.
+This repository contains a simple inventory‑management and point‑of‑sale (POS) web application for **Yuri's Closet**, designed to run entirely on GitHub Pages.
+The goal is to provide store workers with an easy way to record sales — including the amount paid and any change due — and to give the owner (the admin) a private dashboard for tracking stock levels and daily sales totals.
+The aesthetic is inspired by green, gold and soft pink tones and features a custom floral logo to reflect the warm and chic vibe of Yuri's Closet.

 ## Features

 ### Worker Interface (`index.html`)

 - **View Current Inventory:**  See how many items remain at two fixed price points – ₱69 and ₱99.
-- **Record Sales:**  Workers can quickly record a sale by selecting the price and quantity sold.
-The app automatically deducts stock and logs the sale with a timestamp.
+- **Record Sales:**  Workers can quickly record a sale by selecting the price and quantity sold **and entering the amount of money received**.
+The app automatically deducts stock, logs the sale with a timestamp and calculates the customer’s change.
 - **Validation:**  The form prevents recording more items than are currently in stock and provides helpful messages when something is amiss.
 - **Local Persistence:**  Inventory counts and sales history are stored in the browser’s `localStorage`, so data persists between page reloads on the same machine.